 Ardrahan is a semi-soft cheese made from pasteurised cow's milk by Eugene and Mary Burns in Duhallow - a County Cork town located south of Ireland.
 All the milk used in the cheese production comes from pedigree Friesians that graze on their beautiful farm.
-The brine washed rind glows with golden and earthy moulds.
-Its paste is deep yellow in colour with slightly chalky texture and earthy aroma.
-The cheese emits a flash of complex flavours emphasized by acidic, buttery and savory attributes.
+The brine-washed rind glows with golden and earthy moulds.
+Its paste is deep yellow in colour with a slightly chalky texture and earthy aroma.
+The cheese emits a flash of complex flavours emphasized by acidic, buttery and savoury attributes.
 Tasting of Ardrahan is reminiscent of a young Gruyere.
 The cheese matures in four to eight weeks.

 A smoked variety of Ardrahan has a brownish, smoked rind with semi-soft consistency and chalky texture.
 Its aroma resembles smoke, peanut butter with roasted coffee notes.

 Ardrahan is a handmade cheese prepared using only traditional methods, whole milk and vegetarian rennet.
 This yellow colour cheese contains about 25% fat and is available in a large and small wheel of 1.5kg and 300g, respectively.

-The cheese has won many awards including Irish Food Writers Guild annual Good Food award, British Cheese Awards and the World Cheese Awards.
+The cheese has won many awards including the Irish Food Writers Guild annual Good Food award, British Cheese Awards and the World Cheese Awards.
 It pairs well with a Pinot Noir, Chianti and Sangiovese.